bayesianempirimancer/pyDMBD/README.md

       u = (T, batch_shape, control_dim) or None
       r = (T, batch_shape, number_of_microscopic_objects, regression_dim) or None

 To run a mini_batch you use latent_iters instead of iters.
 The logic here is that you should update latents and assignments as few times before updating any parameters.
 I got decent results with latent iters = 4.
-This is the moral equivalent of a structured deep network consisting of 4 layers of transformers and a naieve spatial encoding.
+This is the moral equivalent of a structured deep network consisting of 4 layers of identicle transformers and a naieve spatial encoding.

-      model.px = None
-      model.update(y_mini_batch,u_mini_batch,r_mini_batch,lr=lr,iters=1,latent_iters=4)
+      model.update(y_mini_batch,u_mini_batch,r_mini_batch,lr=lr,latent_iters=4)

 Upon completion:
-      model.px = MultivariatNormal_vector_format which stores the posterior over the latents from the linear dynamics model.px.mean() = (T, batch_shape, hidden_dims.sum())
+      model.px = MultivariatNormal_vector_format which stores the posterior over the latents from the linear dynamics model.px.mean() = (T, batch_shape, hidden_dims.sum(),1)
       model.px.ESigma() = (T, batch_shape, hidden_dims.sum(),hidden_dims.sum()) is the covariance matrix

       model.obs_model.p is (T, batch_shape, number_of_microscopic_objects, role_dims.sum()) and gives the "role" assignment probabilities

       model.assignment_pr() is (T, batch_shape, number_of_microscopic_objects, 3)
                            and gives the assignment probabilities to envirobment, boundary, and object. for more than one object this gives environment and just the first object and boundary

       model.assignment() is (T, batch_shape, number_of_microscopic_objects)
                         and gives the map estimate of the assignment to envirobment (0), boundary (1), and object (2)

       model.obs_model.obs_dist.mean() is (role_dims.sum(), obs_dim, hidden_dims.sum() + regression_dim + 1, dimension_of_the_observable)
                         and gives the emissions matrix for each role with the regressions coefficients on the back end.
 The terminal dimension is the bias term

       model.A.mean().squeeze() is (hidden_dims.sum(), hidden_dims.sum() + regression_dim + 1, dimension_of_the_observable)
                         and gives the emissions matrix for each role.

+      moel.obs_model.obs_dist.mean() is (role_dims.sum(), obs_dim, hidden_dims.sum() + 1)
+                        and gives the linear transform from latents to observations associated with each role.
+The terminal element is the bias term

 I like to visualize what the different roles are doing (even when they are not driving any observations)